smoking meat

 4. Chuck Roast

 Cut from the beef shoulder, chuck roast is a cut of beef especially amenable to low and slow cooking preparations.
 For that reason, it’s delicious on the smoker.
-Plus, when you order a chuck roast from ButcherBox, you’ll enjoy a robust grass-fed, grass-finished beef flavor that’s lean and unbelievably delicious.
+Plus, when you order a chuck roast from ButcherBox, you’ll enjoy a robust pasture-raised beef flavor that’s unbelievably delicious.

 Like brisket, chuck roast comes with a lot of tough fibers and connective tissues that break down over time.
 Add a rich smoke flavor to that, and you’re in for one delicious meal.